 And now, in a smart Seattle suburb, at a dining room table scattered with toy dinosaurs, Marie Miles was scowling at him as she worked away at Eames’s head.

-Marie had gotten her start as a neuroscientist, made her name working on a project that used virtual reality to map brain activity and ultimately advanced to learning how to send brain signals from one person to another in order to let them inside their mind.
+Marie had gotten her start as a neuroscientist, made her name working on a project that used virtual reality to map brain activity.
+Ultimately, this had advanced to learning ways of sending brain signals from one person to another in order to let one inside the other's mind.
 From there, she ventured into the chemical side of dreaming after becoming curious about the compounds and how they might be tailored to the characteristics of each individual’s unique subconscious.
 She was Miles’s partner in crime until the divorce, extremely sought after right up to the day she cut ties with the dreaming world.

 “I’ve heard of forging yourself a clean slate, but this is almost too literal to be true,” she said, setting a pitcher of orange juice in front of him with a rather funereal thump.